Sailaxmiveldanda/Sailaxmiveldanda/README.md

 Software Engineer specializing in cloud computing, big data technologies, and full-stack development with a focus on scalable and efficient solutions.

 ## 🚀 About Me
-- 🎓 Master’s in Computer Science from Northwest Missouri State University, graduated in 2024.
+🎓 Master’s in Computer Science from Northwest Missouri State University, graduated in 2024.
-- 💻 Experience as a Software Engineer at Revive Software Systems and Accenture, working on cloud-native and data-intensive solutions.
+💻 Experience as a Software Engineer at Revive Software Systems and Accenture, working on cloud-native and data-intensive solutions.
+☁️ Google Cloud Certified – Associate Cloud Engineer and Professional Cloud DevOps Engineer (2025).
-- 🌟 Experienced in designing scalable cloud and data-driven applications using Java, Python, and AWS.
+🌟 Skilled in designing scalable cloud and data-driven applications using Java, Python, GCP, and AWS.
-- 👀 Open to full-time roles in backend, cloud, or data engineering domains.
+👀 Open to full-time roles in backend, cloud, or data engineering domains.

 ---